javascript-studio/schema/README.md

 # Studio Schema

-Define your data structures and work with plain JavaScript objects that throw if wrong values or unknown properties are read or assigned.
+Define your data structures and work with plain JavaScript objects that throw if wrong values or unknown properties are read, assigned or deleted.
+For node and browsers with [Proxy][1] support.

 ## Usage